bgombarova/Enterprise-Commerce-Analytics-Platform-SQL-ETL-BI/README.md

 ###  **Dataset Description**

 The dataset contains multi-year ecommerce transaction records and supporting dimensional attributes covering operations from **2021 to 2025**.
-The data was validated in Excel, staged in SQL Server through staging tables, transformed into production tables, and analyzed using SQL queries and Power BI visual dashboards.
+The data was validated in Excel, staged in SQL Server through staging tables, transformed into production tables, and analyzed using SQL queries and Tableau visual dashboards.

 The analytical model consists of the following core datasets: